-When you look at the difference between the highs and lows in Pound to Dollar exchange rate over the past year alone, you will appreciate how much currencies can fluctuate over time.
+When you look at the difference between the highs and lows in GBP/USD rate over the past year alone, you will appreciate how much currencies do fluctuate over time.

-A 1%-2% swing might be considered a substantial move in GBP/USD rate over the course of a week, however over 6 months, it’s not unusual to see swings of 5%-10%.
+A 1%-2% swing would be considered a big move over the course of a week, however over a year or more; it’s not unusual to see swings of 5%-10%.

 In effect, the opportunities (and risks) are greater.

-My practical advice for anyone researching long-term GBP USD forecasts is to use historical rates as a guide to your decision making but keep your expectations realistic.
+My practical advice for anyone looking at long-term GBP/USD forecasts is to use historical rates as your guide and to keep your expectations realistic.

-Personally, I always look at where the exchange rate sits in comparison to the last 1 year and 5 years, and not normally beyond.
+Personally, I always look at the current exchange rate in comparison to the last 1 year and 5 years.

-On any timeframe you look at, you will notice that exchange rates peak and trough on a frequent basis.
+On whatever timeframe you choose, you will notice that exchange rates hit peaks and troughs on a fairly frequent basis.

 In terms of the GBP to USD exchange rate, a peak is good for buyers of Dollars, and a trough is good for sellers of Dollars.

-The aim is simply to take advantage of favourable fluctuations.
+Your aim is to take advantage of favourable fluctuations.